Ancient Roman sarcophagi: Third- and fourth-century sarcophagi

 The breakup of the classical style led to a period in which full mythological reliefs with an increase in the number of figures and an elongation of forms became more popular, as discussed above.
 The proportion of figures on the reliefs also became increasingly unbalanced, with the main figures taking up the greatest area with smaller figures crowded in the small pockets of empty space.
 In the third century, another transition in theme and style of sarcophagi involved the return in popularity of representing mythological and non-mythological portraits of the deceased.
 Imagery of the four seasons also becomes popular during the third and fourth centuries.
-With the advent of Christianity in the third century, traditional motifs, like the seasons, remained, and images representing a belief in the afterlife appeared.
+With the advent of Christianity in the third century, traditional motifs, such as the seasons, remained, and images representing a belief in the afterlife appeared.

 The change in style brought by Christianity is perhaps most significant, as it signals a change in emphasis on images of retrospection, and introduced images of an afterlife.